IF your main camera is the Z9 what would you choose as a second camera body?

 I'll put up a couple of examples hoping they don't go off the topic of discussion

-The D6 and even the D850 or D4s just sticks to what ever you point it at like glue i never use tracking on any of these cameras LOL.
+The D6 and even the D850 or D4s just sticks to what ever you point it at like glue, even if the subject is a very low contrast against a low contrast back ground, i never use tracking on any of these cameras LOL.

 I switch everything off on the Z9 as far as tracking goes and use it like a normal camera and combine it with good old fashioned skill sets.

-I hear the R1 will fix this vulnerability.
+I hear the R1 will or has fixed this tracking vulnerability.

 There is no right or wrong, its what ever works for you.